 For something a bit different, you can go hiking.

-One of the most popular is the Mount Otemanu hike which is pretty challenging but also super rewarding as you’ll get incredible views of the island.
+I ended up doing the Mount Otemanu hike which was pretty challenging but also super rewarding as we got incredible views of the island from above.

 You do need to go with a guide though which will cost a few hundred dollars.